 - Turn on some “hot” water: Go to the nearest faucet in your home and turn on the hot water tap.
 The water should not get hot because you shut off the gas and thermostat.
-If it does get hot, something is wrong and you should call a professional plumber for help.
+If it does get hot, something is wrong and you should call a professional emergency plumber Long Beach for help.
 If it doesn’t get hotter, then things are going well.
 Leave the hot water tap on for the remainder of this process, letting the tank drain completely of water.

 - Release internal pressure: Put a bucket under the pressure release valve on your water heater and open it up.
 The water that spills out from this valve may be incredibly hot, so please use caution.
 After this valve stops draining, wait 15 minutes or so for any remaining water in the tank to cool.

 - Connect a garden hose: Once the water is cool, attach a garden hose to the drainage spigot of your water heater.
 Place the hose’s other end in a bucket or maybe out in the grass for some do-it-yourself gray-cycling.
 Just be mindful that the water that will drain from here will probably have sediment that can harm any sensitive plants and flowers, or hurt a pet that might drink it.
 Get water heater repair Cerritos CA.